 In contrast, Acorns charges a flat fee of $1, $2 or $3 which is rare.

 Similar to other robo-advisors, Acorns takes the investing decisions out of the hands of the user.
-Like any investing company/service, you need to answer a series of questions to determine which portfolio is best for you.
+Like any investing company/service, you need to answer a series of questions to determine which portfolio is best for you (watch us do trading live each day in our trading rooms).

 Acorns lets users choose between five different portfolios on a scale of conservative to aggressive.
 Users answer basic questions about investment goals and risk preferences; which determine what portfolio their change goes into.